SWOSSAA CONSTITUTION

 The SWOSSAA Classification Committee

-shall be comprised of three members, one from KCSSAA, one from LSSAA and one
+shall be comprised of three members, one from LKSSAA, one from WECSSAA and the

 1.1.2 -- Duties